donguklim/GraphicsPortfolio/README.md

 ![Voronoi](./resources/voronoi_example.jpg)
 **Voronoi Diagram Example:** Locations that share the same closest point belong to the same region.

-In Ghost of Tsushima, regions were distinguished using Voronoi diagrams, and the grass in each region shared common characteristics (length, shape, direction, etc.) with noise added to individual instances.
+In Ghost of Tsushima, regions were distinguished using Voronoi diagrams, and the grass in each region shared common characteristics (length, shape, direction, etc.) with per-instance noise added.

-Although I do not know exactly how Sucker Punch Studio generated it, I also used Voronoi diagrams to make grass in the same region share the following characteristics:
+Although I do not know exactly how Sucker Punch Studio implemented it, I also used Voronoi diagrams to make grass within the same region share the following characteristics:
 Shared characteristics:
 - Grass length
 - Width
 - Rigidity
-- Flow of direction (using Perlin noise with different random seeds for each region to generate direction)
+- Directional flow (using Perlin noise with different random seeds per region to generate direction)
 - Color noise
 - Instance density